 - In the DISCO main menu, click Ingest.
 The uploader will have restarted and the upload should continue.

 If this doesn't work, contact us.
-You will need the agent-log.txt file, which you can access by doing the following:
+There could be issues with your ISP or network configuration limiting your upload connections.
+Our Support team will help with more advanced troubleshooting and possible fixes.
+To speed up troubleshooting, you will need the agent-log.txt file, which you can access by doing the following:

 - (PC) In File Explorer, paste %localappdata%/CSDisco/RIFT/ into the address bar.